 Governance authority is a term which refers to the actor(s) performing the governance functions described in the scheme's overall management sub-system.
 The actor performing governance functions is responsible for the functions it performs within the scheme and is the addressee of the standards in this respect.
-If there is more than one actor for a given scheme, they are jointly accountable for the overall functioning of the credit transfer scheme, for promoting the payment instrument, for ensuring compliance with the scheme's rules and for setting clearly defined, transparent, complete and documented boundaries for their responsibilities within the scheme.
-These actors must then jointly ensure that all the relevant standards (or parts thereof) of this oversight framework are met.
+If there is more than one actor for a given scheme, they are jointly accountable for the overall functioning of the direct debit scheme, for promoting the payment instrument, for ensuring compliance with the scheme's rules and for setting clearly defined, transparent, complete and documented boundaries for their responsibilities within this scheme.
+These actors must then jointly ensure that all the relevant standards of this oversight framework are met.
 Oversight activities will be conducted taking into account the division of responsibility.
-Nevertheless, all measures taken and all activities carried out within the scheme should be in line with the security policies defined by the actor(s) performing governance functions for each NCB to go further, and to adopt an approach that also encompasses other actors of the scheme, for instance, if this is required by national law.
+Nevertheless, all measures taken and all activities carried out within the scheme should be in line with the security policies defined by the actor(s) performing governance functions.

 The Eurosystem focuses its approach for the oversight of payment instruments on issues of scheme-wide importance that are under the control of the governance authority of the scheme providing the payment instrument.
-Although this is a common Eurosystem approach, it is possible
+Although this is a common Eurosystem approach, it is possible for each NCB to go further, and to adopt an approach that also encompasses other actors of the scheme, for instance, if this is required by national law.